BSV Decreases in Price after Robinhood Delisting Takes Place

 BSV has suffered a number of defeats that have doomed it as an enterprise data platform.
 No reputable companies build on BSV for good reason.
 The block sizes are so high to the point where blockchain explorers can't keep up, and transaction throughput is ruined by its highly insecure and centralized nature.

 The pro-BSV subreddit, r/BitcoincashSV, had little to no posts today and none were about the Robinhood delisting.
-Fans of the project are decreasing at an increasingly faster rate as many investors realize the truth behind Craig Wright and the fake "Bitcoin" Association.
+Fans of the project are decreasing at an increasingly fast rate as many investors realize the truth behind Craig Wright and the fake "Bitcoin" Association.